glassdfir/glassdfir.github.io/_posts/blog/2018-12-09-Hacking-BRBbot.md

 ![Custom Config]({{ site.baseurl }}/images/brbcyberchef2.png)

-I had to do a hand full of other things to make this usable for my needs but I found this to be the most educational part of that journey.
+I had to do a hand full of other things to make this usable for my needs but I thought others might find value in this.